Do you want to know how to learn Japanese?

 The other disadvantage is that you don’t get much speaking practise.
 Consider supplementing your online course with conversation lessons on italki, or practise for free with a language exchange partner!

 Finally, you have to be disciplined to study by yourself.
 There’s no teacher to hold you accountable if you skip class – so don’t get lazy, and try to make studying Japanese a regular part of your routine.

 Self-study with other resources

-There are plenty of other ways to learn Japanese without following a formal course or program.
+There are plenty of other ways to learn Japanese on your own without following a formal course or program.